MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 ﻿---
 title: Understand prebuilt solution available for integrating SAP with Power Platform (preview)
-description: Learn about the different solutions available for SAP integration with Power Platform.
+description: Learn about the SAP Integration solution available to import into Power Apps.
 services:
 suite: flow
 documentationcenter: na